 This series of photos also illustrates some additional points.

 For years I've read that clear blue northern sky and green grass are medium in tone and can be used as the exposure for the overall scene.
-If green grass and blue sky were always medium in tone, that would be good advice, but it isn't true in this scene.
+If green grass and blue sky were always medium in tone, that would be good advice, but they aren't always medium in tone and they aren't in this scene.

-The blue sky in this scene is one stop darker than a medium tone, to the overall scene is lighter than the original and the sunlit white tones of the house are washed out.
+The blue sky in this scene is one stop darker than a medium tone, so the overall photo is lighter than in the original and the sunlit white tones of the house are washed out.
 The green grass in the sunlight is 2 stops darker than a medium tone, so the overall photo is much lighter and the house is seriously burned out.
 In photographic terminology, we have "burned out highlights" which is usually a photographic no-no.

 If we didn't have a large white subject burned out subject in this scene, the exposure in photo 4 would work just fine.

 In my experience, blue sky and green grass vary so widely in tonality (see Part One) as to be unreliable as a consistent guide to a medium tone in a photographic scene.